Understanding Grace Periods vs. Rent Due Dates

 What is a Rent Due Date?

-A rent due date is the specific day each month when tenants are expected to pay their rent.
-This date is typically outlined in the lease agreement and is often the same day each month.
-For example, if your lease states that rent is due on the first of the month, you must ensure that your payment is submitted by this date to avoid any late fees.
+The rent due date is the specific date each month when rent payments are expected to be received by the landlord.
+This date is typically outlined in the lease agreement.
+For example, if your lease states that rent is due on the first of each month, you are expected to pay your rent by that date to avoid any penalties.

 What is a Grace Period?